Resourcing

 Constant monitoring of progress

-By working more efficiently and optimising how your team spends their time, you can reduce the likelihood of excessive bench-time and even increase profit as a business.
+By working more efficiently and optimizing how your team spends their time, you can reduce the likelihood of excessive bench-time and even increase profit as a business.

 Audit trail

 Have you ever wondered how a specific resource ended up doing one project instead of another?
-Resource-management software will show you who assigned the resource, and when.
+Resource planning software shows who assigned the booking and when, creating a clear audit trail.

-What problems can be avoided with robust resource planning?
+What problems can be avoided with resource planning software?

 We’ve discussed the benefits of resource planning, but it’s also important to understand the issues you can avoid with accurate planning.